-Step 5 - Appeal Procedure:
+Step 3 - Appeal Procedure:

-- The governing authority shall meet to hear the employee's statement in no less than five (5) or more than fifteen (15) working days after receipt of the statement. - The hearing shall be conducted informally in accordance with the provisions of the Open Meeting Act. - Hearing Procedure: - ➤ The employee and the Superintendent may each be accompanied by a person of their choice. - ➤ The Superintendent shall present the factual basis for determination that just cause exists for the termination, limited to the reasons provided to the employee. - ➤ The employee shall present contentions, limited to the reason(s) why the licensed staff member believes the decision is without just cause. - Rebuttal to the employee's presentation may be presented as deemed relevant by the governing authority. - Witnesses called may be questioned by the governing authority, the Superintendent or an appointed representative, and the employee or an appointed representative. - ➤ The governing authority may consider only such evidence as is presented at the hearing and need consider only such evidence as it considers reliable. - No record shall be made of the hearing. - The Board shall take such action as is necessary in accordance with the Open Meeting Act to uphold or deny the recommendation to terminate.
-The Board shall notify the employee and the Superintendent of its decision in writing within five (5) working days from the conclusion of the meeting.
+- The Governing Authority shall meet to hear the employee's statement in no less than five (5) or more than fifteen (15) working days after receipt of the statement. - The hearing shall be conducted informally in accordance with the provisions of the Open Meeting Act. - Hearing Procedure: - ▲ The employee and the Superintendent may each be accompanied by a person of their choice. - The Superintendent shall present the factual basis for determination that just cause exists for the termination, limited to the reasons provided to the employee. - The employee shall present contentions, limited to the reason(s) why the licensed staff member believes the decision is without just cause. - Rebuttal to the employee's presentation may be presented as deemed relevant by the Governing Authority. - Witnesses called may be questioned by the Governing Authority, the Superintendent or an appointed representative, and the employee or an appointed representative. - The Governing Authority may consider only such evidence as is presented at the hearing and need consider only such evidence as it considers reliable. - The Governing Authority shall take such action as is necessary in accordance with the Open Meeting Act to uphold or deny the recommendation to terminate.
+The Governing Authority shall notify the employee and the Superintendent of its decision in writing within five (5) working days from the conclusion of the meeting.